mgibby91/battleship-project/README.md

 ## Getting Started

 1. Fork this repository, then clone your fork of this repository.
-2. Open the html file with your browser and start playing!
+2. Open the HTML file with your browser and start playing!